Exploring charm decays with missing energy in leptoquark models: Conclusions

 \section{Conclusions}

-We have explored the FCNC decays of charmed hadrons into a lighter hadron plus missing energy, $\slashed E$, carried away by either SM or right-handed sterile neutrinos in LQ scenarios, concentrating on the impact of the $R_2$, $\tilde R_2$, and $\bar S_1$ scalar LQs.
+We have explored the FCNC decays of charmed hadrons into a lighter hadron and missing energy carried away by a pair of either SM or right-handed sterile neutrinos in LQ scenarios, concentrating on the influence of the $R_2$, $\tilde R_2$, and $\bar S_1$ scalar LQs.
 We take into account various relevant constraints and learn that the meson-mixing ones and those inferred from LHC searches are especially important.
 Nevertheless, we point out that the meson-mixing restrictions may be evaded in certain situations.
-Additionally, we demonstrate that the contributions of these LQs to the branching fractions of the charmed meson decays \,$D\to M\slashed E$,\, $M=\pi,\rho$,\, and \,$D_s^+\to K^{(*)+}\slashed E$\, can be evaluated without knowing the details of the mesonic form factors associated with the quark currents, by making use of the data on the corresponding semileptonic modes and assuming isospin symmetry.
-Our numerical work indicates that the branching fractions of these decays are currently permitted to reach the $10^{-7}$-$10^{-6}$ levels if they are induced by $R_2$, while the effects of $\tilde R_2$ are comparatively much smaller.
-On the other hand, the contributions of $\bar S_1$, which has fermionic interactions exclusively with the SM right-handed up-type quarks and the sterile neutrinos, could yield branching fractions reaching a few times $10^{-3}$.
-These are much greater than the corresponding results in the $R_2$ and $\tilde R_2$ cases, which is understandable because the latter LQs are coupled to the SM left-handed lepton and quark doublets, respectively, implying relatively stronger restraints on the LQ Yukawa parameters.
-Based on the outcomes of this study, we conclude that these charmed hadron decays are potentially promising as probes of LQ interactions involving sterile neutrinos.
-Lastly, our predictions, notably in the $\bar S_1$ scenario, may be sufficiently large to be testable in the ongoing Belle II and BESIII experiments.
+Additionally, we demonstrate that the contributions of these LQs to the branching fractions of \,$D^+\to\mathscr M^+\slashed E$, \,$\mathscr M=\pi,\rho$,\, of \,$D^0\to\tilde{\mathscr M}\slashed E$, \,$\tilde{\mathscr M}=\pi^0,\eta,\rho^0,\omega,\eta'$,\, and of \,$D_s^+\to K^{(*)+}\slashed E$\, can be evaluated without knowing the details of the mesonic form factors associated with the quark currents if the invisibles have vanishing masses, by employing the data on the corresponding semileptonic modes and assuming isospin symmetry.
+As a consequence, the calculated $D_{(s)}$ rates are free from the uncertainties attendant in form-factor estimation.

+Our numerical work indicates that several of these charmed-meson decays and their baryon counterparts \,$\Lambda_c^+\to p\slashed E$\, and \,$\Xi_c^{+,0}\to\Sigma^{+,0}\slashed E$\, are currently permitted to have branching fractions reaching the $10^{-7}$-$10^{-6}$ levels if $R_2$ is responsible for the underlying operators.
+On the other hand, the effects of $\tilde R_2$ are comparatively much less.
+By contrast, the contributions of $\bar S_1$, which has fermionic couplings exclusively to right-handed up-type quarks and the sterile neutrinos, could produce substantially bigger branching fractions, up to a few times $10^{-3}$.
+This is understandable because $R_2$ and $\tilde R_2$ are directly linked to the SM left-handed lepton and quark doublets, respectively, implying relatively stronger restraints on the Yukawa-matrix elements of these LQs.
+We therefore conclude that the charmed hadron decays we have studied are potentially promising as probes of LQ interactions involving sterile neutrinos.
+Lastly, a number of our predictions, notably in the $\bar S_1$ scenario, may be large enough to be testable in the ongoing BESIII and Belle II experiments.

 \acknowledgments

 This research was supported in part by the MOST (Grant No. MOST 106-2112-M-002-003-MY3).